Ali-Amin29/AssignTaskForProject/README.md

 ## About Project

-This project for Assign Task for Employee super_Visior
+This project for Assign Task for Employee
-1-Create Task
+super_Visior: admin

+1- Add Customer
 2- Create Project
-3- Assign Task to employee
+3- Assign Customer to employee

-Employee
+account : admin@gmail.com
+password : 12345678

+Employee: user

 1- Show Employee tasks
 2- Assign Task by himself

+Can Rejestired Employee

 ## Learning How To Implement Project on Your PC